If a council downgrades your tenancy to a demoted tenancy because of antisocial behaviour, it's easy for you to be evicted.

 - it has made its review decision, if you asked for a review

-The court sends you the details of the address, time and date of a court hearing.
+The court sends you the details of the address, time and date of a hearing.

-As long as the council gave you the correct notice and followed the correct procedure, the court must make a possession order.
+As long as the council gave you the correct notice and followed the correct procedure, the court will make a possession order.

 Only in exceptional circumstances can the court decide not to make a possession order.